jc-trent/author-website-template/README.md

 **What you don't need:** Any coding knowledge, any software to download, or any money.
 GitHub Pages hosts your site for free, forever.

+**Want to see what it looks like in action?** This template was built for [jc-trent.com](https://www.jc-trent.com).
+The live site is customized and less modular than this template, but it'll give you a feel for what you're building toward.
+Browse around.
+Buy some books while you're there.

 ---

 ## Before You Start: How This Works